KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Hierarchies icon.

-A pop up will be displayed. :numref:`hierarchiesdialogpopup` shows its characteristics.
+A pop up will be displayed.
+The following figure shows its characteristics.
 The window will present:

 - (a) the dimension name,
 - (b) name of selected hierarchies,